 The middle is the easy part.
 If all we had to deal with was the operations and automation to create content, no problem.
 But we have highly variable elements on both sides of that point in the process; namely, humans.
 The flavors of humans range from the marketer who chases shiny objects to the techie who has commitment issues and are collectively massive procrastinators.
 Added to that, DevOps vendors are also capable of procrastinating on topic approvals and content reviews.

 So this is why waterfall is so successful when creating content:

-Our waterfall process works great for us and our clients.
+Our waterfall process works great for Fixate and for our clients.
 It works especially well for vendors who are doing content creation in-house.
 You know that editorial calendar you always say you will create and follow, but never do?
 With waterfall content creation, you can!
 You end up with an inventory of content that drives your planning process.